Cotopaco1/Docker-quotation-project/README.md

 ### Steps to Follow

-1. Clone the repository by typing in the terminal: `git clone https://github.com/Cotopaco1/Docker-quotation-project.git`.
+1. **Clone the repository by typing in the terminal**: `git clone https://github.com/Cotopaco1/Docker-quotation-project.git`.
 This will create a folder named **Docker-quotation-project**.
-2. Navigate to the newly created folder: `cd ./Docker-quotation-project`.
+2. **Navigate to the newly created folder:** `cd ./Docker-quotation-project`.
-3. Create the environment variables (.env) used by Laravel and Docker-compose: change the name of the file `/.env.example` to `/.env` and change the file `/licitacionesApp/.env.example` to `/licitacionesApp/.env`.
+3. **Create the environment variables (.env) used by Laravel and Docker-compose:** change the name of the file `/.env.example` to `/.env` and change the file `/licitacionesApp/.env.example` to `/licitacionesApp/.env`.
     - It is necessary that they have these names because Docker-compose and Laravel will use the variables written here.
 You are free to change them, but keep in mind that if you change any in the root `.env`, you must also change the `.env` in the Laravel project 'licitacionesApp'.
-4. Run docker-compose: `docker-compose up -d`.
+4. **Run docker-compose:** `docker-compose up -d`.
-5. Install dependencies: For this step and the following ones, we need to execute commands inside the server container, so we will do the following:
+5. **Install dependencies:** For this step and the following ones, we need to execute commands inside the server container, so we will do the following:
     1. `docker exec -it apache-web-server sh` This will allow us to run the following commands from inside the container in the folder where the project is located.
         - **If you encounter the error**: "the input device is not a tty.
 If you are using mintty, try prefixing the command with 'winpty'".
 You should add the `winpty` prefix: `` winpty docker exec -it apache-web-server sh``.
     2. `composer install`
     3. `npm install`
     4. `npm run build`
-6. Run migrations: `php artisan migrate`.
+6. **Run migrations:** `php artisan migrate`.
-7. Final configurations: Run the command `php artisan app:initial-settings` to configure the username, password, and the VAT tax that the application will use for its operation.
+7. **Final configurations:** Run the command `php artisan app:initial-settings` to configure the username, password, and the VAT tax that the application will use for its operation.
-8. View the project: Open your preferred browser and type in the URL: `http://localhost/`.
+8. **View the project**: Open your preferred browser and type in the URL: `http://localhost/`.
 It will ask for the email and password you previously configured.

 ## Skills Learned-Reinforced